Rodnock/ce-lesson-and-asst-006-flip-flops/README.md

 4. Refer to the [criteria and guide](criteria-and-guide.md) for the different components of your submission.
 ---
 _Your study and submission work here..._

+**1.3.1.** This is a fairly straightforward experiment to demonstraight a capacitor charging and discharging.
+When the capacitor is fully charge, it stores 5v when it finishes charging because that is all the voltage we are putting into it.
+Just as if I have the board set to 3.3v, the capacitor stops charging at 3.3v.

+**1.3.2.** The capacitor charges almost instantly.
+The discharge takes about a minute.

+**1.3.3.** I was unable to get any readings for this.